MutopiaProject/mupub/docs/design.rst

 prior to building the RDF because the size and width are required.
 The changelog is generated after all source files have been committed to GIT.

+.. rubric:: Footnotes

+.. [#f1] This GitHub push will cause webhooks to run but it will
+         result in a no-op since this piece is already marked as unpublished.
+There is really no way to know *a priori* what is in a push so the resulting activity is carefully written to recognize when an update is not needed.